-Footpath work is finished along the Brenda Parker Way.
+Footpath work was finished along the Brenda Parker Way in summer 2024.
 Thank you again to everyone who has helped make this possible.

 Cllr Mellor has made a generous contribution, which has been a huge help.
 Thank you!

-Please do stick to it now to avoid doing damage to the ground flora and hibernating creatures.
+Please do stick to it now to avoid doing damage to the ground flora.
 Thank you.

-Birds are setting territory and building nests, so watch and listen for them when you wander through the woods.
+Birds have set territories and built nests, so watch and listen for the fledglings when you wander through the woods as they do their contact calling.

-Bluebells and other spring flowers are flowering.
-Keep an eye out for the wood anemones, the primroses, celandines, violets, bluebells, wood spurge and stitchwort amongst others!
+Brambles are flowering suggesting lots of blackberries later.
+Keep an eye out for celandines, wood spurge and bugle amongst others!

-We were granted three Dutch Elm Disease resistant trees from the Hampshire Forest Partnership which we collected in January and planted alongside the bridleway where everyone can enjoy them.
+We were granted five Dutch Elm Disease resistant trees from the Hampshire Forest Partnership which we collected in January and planted alongside the bridleway where everyone can enjoy them.
 They are now bursting bud and looking well clothed in leaves.
 This is really exciting as these trees will add more to the biodiversity of the site, providing food for the white hairstreak butterfly amongst others.
 We already have a few elm hiding in the conifers, so believe these trees should do well in this site.
 Here's hoping.....
 Our thanks to the HFP for this opportunity.
+Due to the dry, hot weather, we are watering all our whips and newly planted trees regularly, so you may see us out and about as we undetake this task.

-We also spotted a very wet area beside the bridleway last year and decided to use that to make an ephemeral 'pond'.
+We spotted a very wet area beside the bridleway last year and decided to use that to make an ephemeral 'pond'.
 The area was dug out last summer and we have lined this with bentonite and created a habitat beside it using the spoil from the digging, some logs and vegetation to create a thatch.
 We hope this will provide an overwintering home to amphibians, reptiles and insects.
 The 'pond' is holding water better than the scrapes along the Brenda Parker Way, so we chose a good spot for that scrape!
+Dragonflies have been seen in that area recently, so keep your eyes peeled.

 You may notice up the bridleway, there is a tree which we have already coppiced and is now protected by stock proof fencing.
 This is a rare Wych Elm which we have been very concerned about as it has been looking increasingly poorly, with many of the stems dead or dying.
 The advice we were given was to coppice it right back and see if it can now recover.
 Fingers crossed!
 We don't want to lose it.
-(A big branch from th oak beside it has fallen right over it.
-We'll needto clear it away and repair the protection as soon as we can get to it.
-Another job to do!)
+At the moment, the new growth is looking good.

 We recently had a visitor to site who is knowledgeable about fungi.
 It seems we have a good selection!
 These amazing life forms are so crucial to the health of the woodland and very under rated.
 Please enjoy and respect them when you spot them!